 Why does my site show as "not secure" in the browser?

 Chances are, you're probably already familiar with Secure Sockets Layer, or SSL for short.
 It's what places the "HTTPS" in front of your domain in the URL bar, instead of "HTTP."
-Having a SSL certificate for your website ensures the connection between your web server and a visitor's browser is encrypted and therefore can't be eavesdropped on or spoofed.
+Having an SSL certificate for your website ensures the connection between your web server and a visitor's browser is encrypted and therefore can't be eavesdropped on or spoofed.

-On July 24, 2018 Chrome rolled out an update that makes non-SSL sites show as "Not Secure," warning users the site may not be safe:
+On July 24, 2018, Chrome rolled out an update that makes non-SSL sites show as "Not Secure," warning users the site may not be safe:

 If you host your site with us or use our free site builder, your site is automatically SSL-protected.
 You can even use your free Porkbun certificate with a third-party web host or if you're self-hosted.
 If you would like to add SSL to your domain, check out this page for more information.